-The kinetic theory of gases explains the behavior of molecules, which should further explain the behavior of an ideal gas.
-Ideal Gas equation consists of the pressure (P), volume (V), and temperature (T) of gases at low temperature and the equation is: PV = nRT
+The kinetic theory of gases explains the behavior of molecules in an ideal gas.
+At low temperatures, the pressure (P), volume (V), and temperature (T) of gases can be represented by the ideal gas equation: PV = nRT.

-Where n = number of moles in the gas R = gas constant having value 8.314JK−1mol−1
+Here, n represents the number of moles in the gas and R represents the gas constant with a value of 8.314JK−1mol−1.

 Chapter 14 – Oscillations

-Oscillation is a measure of some repetitive variation, as a function of time.
-It can be measured concerning a state of equilibrium.
-The most common and simplest example of oscillation is the motion of a simple pendulum.
+Oscillation refers to a repetitive variation that occurs over time.
+It can be measured in terms of an equilibrium state.
+One of the most common and straightforward examples of oscillation is the motion of a simple pendulum.

 Chapter 15 – Waves

-- Mechanical Waves- which can exist in material media and follows Newton’s laws.
+- Mechanical waves that can exist in material media and follow Newton’s laws.

-- Transverse waves are referred to those whose particles oscillate in a perpendicular motion of the direction of propagation of the wave
+- Transverse waves where particles oscillate in a perpendicular direction to the wave’s propagation.

-- Longitudinal waves are referred to those whose particles oscillate along the way of the propagation of the wave
+- Longitudinal waves where particles oscillate in the direction of the wave’s propagation.

-- When the waves move from one point of the medium to another is called progressive wave
+- Progressive waves that move from one point of the medium to another.

 More Reference Links –